UK says COVID-19 booster and annual vaccinations very probable | Health

 UK says COVID-19 booster and annual vaccinations very probable

-The success of the UK's vaccine rollout is spurring debate about how soon the government can ease broader lockdown restrictions, amid plans to reopen schools in England in March.
+The success of the UK's vaccine rollout, however, is spurring debate about how soon the government can ease broader lockdown restrictions, amid plans to reopen schools in England in March.
+As some nations consider a vaccine passport to enable the easing of travel measures, Zahawi said Britain would not introduce such a system but people could seek proof from their doctor if needed.

+"That's not how we do things in the UK.
+We do them by consent," he said.
+"We yet don't know what the impact of vaccines on transmission is and it would be discriminatory."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)